Do Different Tracking Tasks Require Different Appearance Models?: Introduction

-In the proposed framework, each individual task is assigned to a dedicated ``head'' that allows to represent the object(s) in the appropriate format to compare against prior arts on the relevant benchmarks.
-Note that neither the components addressing the propagation and association primitives, nor the task-specific heads contain learnable parameters; only the base appearance model does.
-Importantly, we do not train appearance models on a single target task.
-Instead, we adopt task-agnostic supervised or self-supervised models popular in the community and that have already demonstrated their effectiveness across image-based tasks.
-This way, our work also serves the purpose of evaluating and comparing appearance models obtained from self-supervised learning approaches (see Figure~\ref{fig:radar}) beyond the limited set of image-based problems typically seen in the literature.
+Note that, in our framework, only the appearance model contains parameters that can be learned via back-propagation, and that we do not experiment with appearance models that have been trained on specific tracking tasks.
+Instead, we adopt models trained via recent self-supervised learning (SSL) techniques and that have already demonstrated their effectiveness on a variety of image-based tasks.
+Our motivation is twofold.
+First, SSL models are particularly interesting for our use-case, as they are explicitly conceived to be of general purpose.
+As a byproduct, our work also serves the purpose of evaluating and comparing appearance models obtained from self-supervised learning approaches (see Figure~\ref{fig:radar}).
+Second, we hope to facilitate the tracking community in directly benefiting from the rapid advancements of the self-supervised learning literature.

-To summarise, the contributions of our work are as follows: \begin{itemize} \item We propose UniTrack, a framework that supports five tracking tasks: SOT~\cite{otb}, VOS~\cite{davis}, MOT~\cite{mot16}, MOTS~\cite{mots}, and PoseTrack~\cite{posetrack}; and that can be easily extended to new ones. \item We show how UniTrack can leverage many existing general-purpose appearance models to achieve a performance that is competitive with the state-of-the-art on four out of the five tasks considered. \item We propose a novel reconstruction-based similarity metric for association that preserves fine-grained visual features and supports multiple observation formats (box, mask and pose). \item We perform an extensive evaluation of self-supervised models, significantly extending their empirical analysis to video-based tasks. \end{itemize}
+To summarise, the contributions of our work are as follows: \begin{itemize} \item We propose UniTrack, a framework that supports five tracking tasks: SOT~\cite{otb}, VOS~\cite{davis}, MOT~\cite{mot16}, MOTS~\cite{mots}, and PoseTrack~\cite{posetrack}; and that can be easily extended to new ones. \item We show how UniTrack can leverage many existing general-purpose appearance models to achieve a performance that is competitive with the state-of-the-art on several tracking tasks. \item We propose a novel reconstruction-based similarity metric for association that preserves fine-grained visual features and supports multiple observation formats (box, mask and pose). \item We perform an extensive evaluation of self-supervised models, significantly extending the empirical analysis of prior literature to video-based tasks. \end{itemize}